-Icon Key Description ? f1 Opens Help and Support, which provides information about your Windows operating system and computer, answers to questions and tutorials, and updates to your computer Help and Support also provides automated troubleshooting and links to support specialists f2 Decreases the screen brightness level incrementally when you hold down this key f3 Increases the screen brightness level incrementally when you hold down this key f4 Switches the screen image among display devices connected to the system.
+lcon Key Description ? f1 Opens Help and Support, which provides information about your Windows operating system and computer, answers to questions and tutorials, and updates to your computer.
+Help and Support also provides automated troubleshooting and links to support specialists. f2 Decreases the screen brightness level incrementally when you hold down this key. f3 Increases the screen brightness level incrementally when you hold down this key. f4 Switches the screen image among display devices connected to the system.
 For example, if a monitor is connected to the computer, pressing this key alternates the screen image from computer display to monitor display to simultaneous display on both the computer and the monitor.
-Most external monitors receive video information from the computer using the external VGA video standard.
-The switch screen image action key can also alternate images among other devices that are receiving video information from the computer.
-(A) f5 Opens a Web browser 400 NOTE: Until you set up your Internet or network services, this action key opens the Internet Connection Wizard.
-144 f6 Plays the previous track of an audio CD or the previous section of a DVD or a BD ►II f7 Plays, pauses, or resumes an audio CD, a DVD, or a BD ▶ ▶I f8 Plays the next track of an audio CD or the next section of a DVD or a BD 4 - f9 Decreases speaker volume incrementally when you hold down this key 4+ f10 Increases speaker volume incrementally when you hold down this key
+Most external monitors receive video information from the computer using the externa VGA video standard.
+The switch screen image key can also alternate images among other devices that are receiving video information from the computer.
+A f5 • When the computer is off or in Hibernation, opens HP QuickWeb.
+W • When the computer is in Microsoft Windows, opens the default Web browser. • When the computer is in HP QuickWeb, opens the Web browser.
+NOTE: For more information, refer to HP QuickWeb (select models only) on page 14 and to the HP QuickWeb software Help.
+If your computer does not have HP QuickWeb software, the key does not start QuickWeb or perform any action or function in QuickWeb. f6 Plays the previous track of an audio CD or the previous section of a DVD or a BD.

-lcon Key Description

-4 ⊘ f11 Mutes or restores speaker sound

-(·1 )) f12 Turns the wireless feature on or off NOTE: This action key does not establish a wireless connection.
-To establish a wireless connection, a wireless network must be set up.
+►II f7 Plays, pauses, or resumes a track of an audio CD or a section of a DVD or a BD.
+1 f8 Plays the next track of an audio CD or the next section of a DVD or a BD. ┫- f9 Decreases speaker volume incrementally when you hold down this key.
+4 + f10 Increases speaker volume incrementally when you hold down this key.
+40 f11 Mutes or restores speaker sound. (( 1)) f12 Turns the wireless feature on or off.
+NOTE: This key does not establish a wireless connection.
+To establish a wireless connection, a wireless network must also be set up.